redscientistlabs/corruption-wiki-media/emulators.md

 [Download](http://drhell.web.fc2.com/ps1/)

 XEBRA is relatively unknown in the corruption community but it's easy to use, corruptions work fine, and it has video upscaling so you make record high quality videos with it.
-To download go to the bottom of the page and click on the first image.
+To download, go to the bottom of the page and click on the first image.

 #### psxfin